Have you ever noticed the amount of time you spend thinking about the past or worrying about the future?

 You may be growing up and moving through life and swapping and changing jobs or partners or having children, but where is your mind?
 If your mind carries a heavy burden of the past, you will experience more of the same in the future.

-This is not suggesting you never want to make plans for the future or set goals, but in the process don’t forgot to notice life around you NOW as it is unfolding moment by moment.
+This is not to suggest you never want to make plans for the future or set goals, but in the process don’t forget to notice life around you NOW as it is unfolding moment by moment.

 How to access the Power of Now

 A good place to practice accessing the power of now is outside in nature.
-You don’t have to be sat on top of a mountain to do this, the local park will suffice!
+You don’t have to sit on top of a mountain to do this, the local park will suffice!

 If you can’t get out into nature, use your body instead by placing your focus of attention inside your body and noticing how it feels.
 Again you can be the observer of how your body feels without any need for a running commentary of what you are observing.

 If you have never practised this before or have never meditated, you may find you can only do this for a few seconds before the mind butts in.
 The mind is like a puppy, it needs training!
 If the mind interrupts you, just acknowledge the thought and take your focus back to what you were observing.
 You may have to do this several times before you become more focused and present.

 Most of us have spent a lifetime living in our heads and not being fully present, so don’t get frustrated if thoughts keep zooming around your head.
 Just know it will take a little practice.

 You are not trying to ‘quieten’ the mind, you are accessing the place of ‘no mind’.
 When you are fully present and in the moment, there are no thoughts, just a stillness.
 The more you practice accessing this state you will also access a feeling of inner peace and calmness.